William Burt (politician)

-William F. Burt (born in Deming, New Mexico) is an American politician and a Republican member of the New Mexico Senate representing District 33 since January 15, 2013.
-Burt served consecutively in the District 40 seat from his appointment January 14, 2011 by Governor of New Mexico Susana Martinez to fill the vacancy caused by the resignation of Senator Dianna Duran, who was elected Secretary of State until the end of the legislative session.
+William F. Burt (born in Deming, New Mexico) is an American politician who served as a Republican member of the New Mexico Senate from 2011 to 2024.
+Burt served in the district 40 seat from his appointment January 14, 2011 by Governor of New Mexico Susana Martinez to fill the vacancy caused by the resignation of Senator Dianna Duran, who was elected Secretary of State until the end of the legislative session.

 Education

 Burt earned his bachelor's degree from New Mexico State University.